Chris Glein Game Design and Life

 The rest

-1. Put the remaining cheese in a central supply.
+1. Put the remaining trash in a central supply.

 2. Place all modifier chips in the bag.

-3. Randomly determine a starting player (you can use the player chips for this).
-That player takes the bag.
+3. Randomly determine a starting player (you can use the player contribution markers for this).
+That player takes the active job marker and the bag.

 GOAL